alok1304/named-entity-utils/README.md

 ```

 # Usages
-After cloning this repository, you can mark extra phrases in any file or folder by running:
+After cloning this repository, you can remove named entity in any file or folder by running:
 ```
 py src/remove_named_entities.py /path/to/file-or-folder
 ```